uwgraphics/VEP2-Scripts/README.md

 Some records have multiple TCP entries - I am not sure what is up with that.
 The script (arbitrarily) takes the last one.
 It does report this.

+This is handy for the **EEBO** files (not the other parts of TCP), since we can connect from TCP numbers back to Proquest (to get page images), and to get a sense of what newer EEBO files there might be.